 Instructions

-Preheat the Source: Put the oven on 325ºF (165ºC).
-Spray a 9×13-inch baking dish with nonstick cooking spray to prevent sticking.
+Preheat the Oven: You want the oven at 325ºF (165ºC).
+Spray a 9×13-inch baking dish with nonstick cooking spray.

-Add Flavor: Add 1/2 cup salsa, 1/2 cup shredded cheddar cheese, 1/2 cup shredded pepper jack cheese, 1 teaspoon chili powder and 1 teaspoon cumin.
-Combine for a smooth filling.
+Add Seasoning & Cheese: Mix in 1/2 cup salsa, 1/2 cup shredded cheddar, 1/2 cup shredded pepper jack, 1 teaspoon chili powder, and 1 teaspoon cumin.
+Well, mix it all together until combined and the flavors are mixed evenly.

-Add Chicken and Vegetables: To the mixture, add shredded chicken, 1 cup thawed corn kernels, and half of the sliced green onions.
+Add Chicken & Veggies: Add shredded chicken, corn and half of the sliced green onions.
+This also adds texture, flavor and a touch of sweetness to counterbalance the spices.
 Stir to combine everything well.

 Step 3: Roll Up the Enchiladas